Back to Tips & Tricks

 4. Absolutely No Pesticides!
 To put it simply, pesticides not only kill the “bad” insects, they kill the “good” insects, too.
 Pesticides are detrimental to the delicate caterpillars and butterflies, as well as other beneficial insects, such as ladybugs and praying mantis.

 5. Learn about NC Butterflies.
 While we have included a list of nectar and host plants that will attract various butterflies to your yard/garden, you may want to attract a certain type of butterfly (black swallowtails, for example).
-Each zone attracts certain butterflies, and each butterfly has it’s own set of specific plant wants.
+Each zone attracts certain butterflies, and each butterfly has its own set of specific plant wants.
 To learn more about the various butterflies in North Carolina and what plants each butterfly prefers, visit the Butterfly and Moths of North America.
 Here you will learn about each butterfly in NC, see a picture of each, learn about their size, range, habit and nectar/host plant wants (and much more!).
 This is a wonderful resource!

 6. Water Source.
 It is important for butterflies to have a source of water, too, so consider incorporating this element into your butterfly garden.
 A water source can be something as simple as a shallow bowl of water or a nearby bird bath, to something more elaborate, such as a water feature.